 I will tell you a secret how you get the most out of our precious nature.
 The secret is Aurorahut

 the most wanted destination for, in particular, seasoned travelers as it provides you with unique nature and experiences you cannot get anywhere else.

 Well-Equipped Cabin On the Go

+Whether you prefer active holidays or relaxing stays, Aurorahut makes them both possible.
 Although the hut is very cozy, it is still very practical.
 It has a storage room, a mirror that actually hides a small cabinet and by pushing the mirror up in the middle, it actually opens up to be a bar table.
 There’s also a kitchenette as well as a fridge hidden underneath the floor (there’s a lid you can open and it reveals the spacious fridge that fits plenty of food).

+In Aurorahut you will stay warm, sleep well under the stars and watch the northern lights dancing above you.
+Finnish nature will provide you with all the entertainment needed.
+Aurorahut has an A/C as well as heating system, it’s independent in terms of water and sewer, it even has its own little toilet.
 During summer the hut can be placed to float on the river – yes, it floats!
 For a floating Aurorahut, a floating patio will be attached providing you plenty of extra space.
 During the winter when the hut is on the ice of a river or a lake, you can extend your living area outside.
 You can even do ice-fishing inside the hut!
 There is an opening (round hole) on the floor for ice-fishing.
 All you need is an ice-fishing rod.
 But no worries, the well-equipped hut includes them as well.

+Once you receive that tasty, fresh grayling or trout, you can take it outside and fry it in the fire pit.
+What, fire on ice?
+Yes, the fire pit, and all the necessary equipment for grilling will come along with the hut.
+Aurorahut’s most special features are its glass walls and ceiling that give you stunning views all day long.
 Another very special feature about Aurorahut is that it can be transported to any spot.
 The hut can be transported to stand on ice by tolling it with snowmobile.
 During summer time on a lake, all you need is a motor boat, and when transporting along the road, all you need is an extra wide trailer and a car to do the work.